 There is water available for two-legged and four-legged friends alike at the boathouse at the finish end of the course near to the boating pontoons.
 It is important to stay hydrated for both athletes and supporters, especially in hot weather as we are often blessed with during NSR!
 There are portaloos to use the bathroom spread up the course and several by the boathouse.

-Bicycles are NOT allowed; you may see many people on bikes, but these are coaches and cycling is not allowed for spectators.
+Bicycles are NOT allowed; you may see many people on bikes, but these are coaches and officials only.
+Cycling is not allowed for spectators and can negatively affect the crew you're supporting.
+This is also applicable to the island betwewen the racing lake and warm-up lake.
+It is reserved for coaches and officials only.

 Pack for all weathers!
 The weather can change greatly as the day progresses, so be prepared to shelter from both the sun and the wind.
 Out in the open, a stiff wind can make it feel very chilly.

-The start line end is normally very quiet so we would recommend watching the semi finals from there if you want a different experience; it also makes for a nice stretch of the legs during the day!
+The start line end is normally very quiet so we would recommend watching the semi-finals from there if you want a different experience; it also makes for a nice stretch of the legs during the day!
+Standard start-line procedures apply, athletes train for months and years focusing on these races, with the 2-5 minutes on the start pontons being the quietest and tensest of them all.

 Enjoy the racing!
 The weekend is ultimately about the kids so let it be theirs.
 Be mindful of when they might not want to have that picture taken as they are focussed on their race, but absolutely cheer at the top of your lungs for them!
 A fantastic time is guaranteed.